wbamberg/idl-reference/docs/nsIFile.md

  moveTo will return an error (NS_ERROR_FILE_ACCESS_DENIED) if 'this' is
  a directory and the destination directory is not writable.

-  @param newParentDir
-      This param is the destination directory.
-If the
-      newParentDir is empty, moveTo() will rename the file
-      within its current directory.
-If the newParentDir is
-      not empty and does not name a directory, an error will
-      be returned (NS_ERROR_FILE_DESTINATION_NOT_DIR).
-For
-      the |moveToNative| method, the newName must be in the
-      native filesystem charset.

-  @param newName
-      This param allows you to specify a new name for
-      the file to be moved.
-This param may be empty, in
-      which case the current leaf name will be used.

 #### Parameters ####